kmjayadeep/cka-learning/notes/concepts/4-workloads.md

 * ordered rolling updates

 We can specify spec.volumeClaimTemplates in StatefulSet.
-The controller will create PVC for the pod automatically.
+The controller will create PVCs for the pod automatically based on this template and create volumes on the pod spec matching the PVCs

 # Daemonset